uselesstechjunks/leetcode/docs/source/ml/basisexp.rst

 ==================================================================================
 .. tip::
 	* For each of the piece-wise fitting approaches, knot selection remains a key-issue.
-	* Smoothing splines addresses this by allowing a knot at **every single data-point**.
+	* Smoothing splines address this by allowing a knot at **every single data-point**.
-	* Since this approach creates a much higher degree polynomial, the complexity of the model is controlled via regularisation.
+	* Since this approach can potentially create a much higher degree polynomial, the complexity of the model is controlled via regularisation.

 .. note::
 	* The functions are restricted to be twice-differentiable (Sobolev space).